harunou/react-tanstack-react-query-clean-architecture/README.md

 Apart from human developers, these benefits apply well to AI assistants, helping reduce code entropy through multiple repeated iterations.

-## Definitions
+## Definition of units

-- **Enterprise Business Rules and Data**: The most general and high-level rules and data that would exist even if the application didn't.
-These are enterprise-wide rules that rarely change and are independent of any specific application.
-- **Enterprise Business Entity**: Unit that encapsulates enterprise business rules and data.
-These entities represent the core business concepts and are technology-agnostic, containing no dependencies on frameworks or external systems.
+- **Enterprise Business Entity (EB Entity)**: Unit that encapsulates enterprise business rules and data.
-- **Application Business Rules and Data**: Rules and data specific to the application's functionality and presentation.
-This includes how business concepts are presented to users, interaction flows, UI state management, and application-specific behaviors.
-These are more likely to change compared to enterprise rules.
-- **Application Business Entity**: Unit that encapsulates application-specific business rules and data.
-These represent concepts that only exist within the context of the application.
-Data and rules specific to how information is presented to users, including display preferences, UI behavior, and interaction patterns.
+- **Application Business Entity (AB Entity)**: Unit that encapsulates application-specific business rules and data.
-- **Store**: An aggregate unit that maintains a collection of business and/or UI entities and their states.
+- **Store**: An aggregate unit that maintains a collection of enterprise business entities and/or application business entities and their states.
-- **State**: The value of a store at a given point in time, typically represented as an object structure.
-- **Valid State**: One of a finite number of store values that is conceptually considered valid according to business and application rules.
-- **Gateway**: Unit that isolates external resources by providing interfaces for data access, mapping data from external resources into entities, and potentially caching data.
-- **Selector**: Unit that derives values or data structures from the state without modifying it, implementing read-only queries against the state.
+- **Selector**: Unit that derives values or data structures from the state without modifying it, implementing read-only queries against the state, implements application business rules.
 - **Transaction**: Unit with logic that transitions a store between two valid states, ensuring business rules are maintained.
 - **Use Case**: Unit that orchestrates the flow of data in the application by